Sickness benefit in general

 Feedback on compensation for reduced income

-- Compensation amount: Activate this checkbox if you wish to receive feedback on the compensation from the social insurance provider.
+- Amount of income replacement benefit: Activate this check box if you would like to receive feedback on the income replacement benefit from the social security agency.
 This will allow you to determine whether a continued remuneration that you pay is subject to contributions, e.g. for a company car during the employee's incapacity to work.

-- End date for the compensation payment: Activate this checkbox if you would like the social insurance provider to inform you about the end date for the compensation.
+- End date of wage replacement benefits: Activate this checkbox if you want the social security agency to notify you when your income replacement benefits end.
 This request helps to avoid overpayments.

-Under Time off, check the periods of the sick leave time off.
-This information is taken automatically from the previously created time off in the employee profile.
+Under Absence, check the periods of the sick leave absence.
+This information is taken automatically from the previously created absence in the employee profile.

 Additional remuneration